JakubDadello/Stock-Exchange-Equity-Analytics/CRISP-DM.md

-# Description of the project
+# Business Understanding

 The analysis of a company's financial data, taking into account the characteristics of its sector, is among the key factors considered in investment-related decision-making processes.
 The analytical project presented in this document focuses on collecting selected, critical, and structured financial and non-financial data concerning Polish publicly listed companies.
 Subsequently, a comprehensive process of data exploration and visualization was carried out.

----

-# Purpose of the project
 The purpose of this project was to develop an efficient classification model capable of accurately categorizing the investment assessment of companies based on the mentioned determinants.

----

-# Project issues
-1. How can the investment evaluation of a publicly listed company be conducted based on selected financial indicators and information regarding its sector affiliation?
-2. What type of analytical model, based on machine learning algorithms, ensures sufficient effectiveness in Solving this Business problem?

----

-# Business Understanding
 This project concerns fundamental analysis, understood within the framework of economic sciences and financial market theory as a set of methods used to evaluate the value of a company’s financial assets, particularly equity instruments.
 Fundamental analysis is based on the company’s so-called “fundamentals,” closely linked to the concept of “intrinsic value.”
 Serving cognitive, descriptive, explanatory, and predictive functions, it provides a valuable repertoire of analytical techniques and tools for entities investing capital in financial markets.